Common Airbyte Connection Examples

 --connection-name "mygithubsrc"

-Create a GitLab App to Authenticate Faros
+Create a GitLab PAT to Authenticate Faros

 1. In the top-right corner of your GitLab account, select your avatar.